jonathanchinwei/jonathanchinwei.github.io/content/posts/diabetes-predictor.md

 ![Diabetes Heatmap](/diabetes-heatmap.png)

-For fun, I also created a correlation matrix for each of the features of the model to possibly help identify which risk factors / symptoms are most closely associated with diabetes.
+For fun, I also created a correlation matrix for each of the features of the model to possibly help identify which risk factors/symptoms are most closely associated with diabetes.
 Below, the two highest coefficients are from label (diabetes status) with polyuria and polydipsia, respectively.
 A quick [search]("https://www.mayoclinic.org/diseases-conditions/diabetes/in-depth/diabetes-symptoms/art-20044248#:~:text=Excessive%20thirst%20and%20increased%20urination%20are%20common%20diabetes%20signs%20and,and%20absorb%20the%20excess%20glucose.") showed that increased urination (polyuria) and excessive thirst (polydipsia) are common signs/symptoms of diabetes: this reaffirms our matrix!

 ![Diabetes Correl Matrix](/diabetes-correl-matrix.png)